Chicago and North Western 175

-Chicago and North Western 175 is a preserved R-1 class 4-6-0 "Ten-Wheeler" steam locomotive built by the American Locomotive Company (ALCO) in December 1908.
+Chicago and North Western 175 is a preserved R-1 class "Ten-wheeler" type steam locomotive, built in December 1908 by the American Locomotive Company (ALCO).
 The locomotive was used for pulling various passenger and freight trains throughout Wisconsin, until the Chicago and North Western (C&NW) Railroad ended revenue steam operations in 1956.

 No. 175 was used to pull one excursion train in September of the following year, before it was retired.
 In 1964, the locomotive was sold to Clint Jones.
 Jones had plans to use it on the Keweenaw Central Railroad for excursion service alongside Copper Range 2-8-0 No. 29, but restoration work was never completed under his ownership.
 No. 175 subsequently spent over four decades in outdoor storage in Hancock, Michigan.

 In 2017, it was purchased by the Steam Railroading Institute (SRI), who moved it to their location in Owosso, Michigan.
-As of 2025, the SRI is rebuilding the locomotive to eventually have it serve as a running mate to Pere Marquette 2-8-4 No. 1225.
+As of 2026, the SRI is rebuilding the locomotive to eventually have it serve as a running mate to Pere Marquette 2-8-4 No. 1225.
 No. 175 remains the only surviving C&NW steam locomotive to be equipped with Walschaerts valve gear.